How graduate financial aid works

 - Financial aid is need-based, but even if you think you won’t qualify, submit the FAFSA anyway.
 You risk losing out on potential aid if you don’t.
 If you have questions on your eligibility, visit

 - For an estimate of how much graduate school financial aid you may be eligible for, check out the Office of Federal Student Aid’s

 64% of grad students filed a FAFSA for the 2016 – 2017 school year.

 See how much federal aid grad students receive in How America Pays for Graduate School.

-Evaluating your financial aid package
+How to evaluate your financial aid package

 Cost of attendance and financial aid